octivia/Awesome-git/README.md

 7. Now the first 8 hash of commit
 8. Run the command
 9.  git checkout copied_hash_value  file_name  --> this will revert back to previous version

+//To clone the repo
+$ git clone 'repository_link'